TinaHeiligers/tinkerantreats/content/pages/Python/Python_stuff.md

 Date: 2016-07-31
 Category: Python

-This folder is for Python stuff.
+This page is for Python related goodies.

 # Making a virtual environment work in Sublime text: